 With more than 25 years of coaching experience at all levels, Doherty has also served as a head coach and evaluator for the Central New Jersey Area Olympic Development Program (ODP) and as an instructor at the prestigious Adidas Elite Training Academy that has tutored professional and semi-professional soccer players.
 He also had a coaching stint with Sky Blue on its run to the inaugural championship of the Women’s Professional Soccer league in 2009.

 A United States Soccer Federation "A" licensed coach, Doherty has also earned the National Soccer Coaches Association of America Premier Coaching Diploma.

 A 1993 graduate of Kean, Doherty earned his Bachelor of Arts degree in communications.

-Michele Zuber is entering her 12th season as an assistant coach with the women's soccer team at Kean University.
+Michele Zuber is entering her 19th season in 2018 as an assistant coach with the women's soccer team at Kean University.